linode/linode_api4-python/docs/linode_api/linode_client.rst

 LinodeGroup
 ^^^^^^^^^^^

-Includes methods for managing and creating Linodes, as well as accessing and working with associated features.
+Includes methods for managing and creating Linode Instances, as well as accessing and working with associated features.

 .. autoclass:: linode.linode_client.LinodeGroup
    :members: